Hollow

 in all directions at once –

-the teaching of the rose.
+of the wounded rose.

 Water color by Marney Ward